New Dates: 21st August to 30th September 2021

 This is a production oriented workshop and the films produced as a part of the workshop will have public screening at the end of the workshop followed by Q&A with the filmmakers.

-9. 1 day- Public Screening of all films produced during the workshop, sharing circle & closing ceremony.
+Plus, 1 day of public screening of all films and other media objects produced during the workshop, sharing circle & closing ceremony.

-Thus in total the workshop promises 40 days of experiential learning programme – with films as the main tangible deliverable, along with other mini media objects and an archive of footage.
+Thus in total the workshop promises 45 days of experiential learning programme – with films as the main tangible deliverable, along with other media objects and an archive of footage.